10-Q 1 usfd-20240928.htm 10-Q usfd-20240928

 Diluted

 (1) Under the if-converted method, outstanding shares of the Series A Preferred Stock were treated as if converted to common shares for inclusion in the calculation of the weighted-average common shares outstanding—diluted.
 Under this approach, if converted, there would be no preferred stock outstanding and therefore no Series A Preferred Stock dividend.
-As of June 29, 2024, there are no Series A Preferred Stock outstanding.
+As of September 28, 2024, there are no shares of Series A Preferred Stock outstanding.

 The size and timing of any repurchases will depend on a number of factors, including share price, general business and market conditions and other factors.
-Under the share repurchase program, repurchases can be made from time to time using a variety of methods, including open market purchases, privately negotiated transactions, accelerated share repurchases and Rule 10b5-1 trading plans.
-The share repurchase program does not obligate the Company to acquire any particular amount of shares, and the repurchase program may be suspended or discontinued at any time at the Company’s discretion.
-The repurchase authorization does not have an expiration date.
+Under the Amended Share Repurchase Program, repurchases can be made from time to time using a variety of methods, including open market purchases, privately negotiated transactions, accelerated share repurchases and Rule 10b5-1 trading plans.
+The Amended Share Repurchase Program does not obligate the Company to acquire any particular amount of shares, and the Amended Share Repurchase Program may be suspended or discontinued at any time at the Company’s discretion.
+The Amended Share Repurchase Program does not have an expiration date.

 14. CHANGES IN ACCUMULATED OTHER COMPREHENSIVE LOSS